Seal of Dane County County of Dane

 Goals

-• To offer Drug Court programming equitably to all racial and ethnic groups represented in the criminal justice system
+• To offer Drug Treatment Court/ Diversion programming equitably to all racial and ethnic groups

 • To reduce criminal justice costs through reduced reliance on incarceration

-• To mitigate negative consequences of criminal justice involvement
+• To mitigate the negative consequences of criminal justice involvement

 Overview of Programs

-There are three programs.
-Based on the results of the screening and assessment, defendants may be assigned to:
+There are three programs and based on the results of the screening and risk assessment, defendants may be referred to:

-• Medium - Dane County Diversion Program (DCDP)
+• Medium risk - Dane County Diversion Program (DCDP)

-• High - Drug Court Treatment Program (DCTP)
+• High risk - Drug Court Treatment Program (DCTP)

 Deferred Prosecution Unit (DPU)